plunify/InTime-Vivado/README.md

 1. Latest version of InTime.
 2. Vivado with an appropriate license properly registered in InTime.
 If you have not done so, please refer to this [page](scripts/intime/configuration)

-For more information about InTime, go to [here](https://www.plunify.com/en/intime/).
+For more information about InTime, click [here](https://www.plunify.com/en/intime/).
 To learn more of the InTime GUI, refer to this [video](https://www.youtube.com/watch?v=lQvY_XZ3R7w).